askiggy/iggy-enrich-demos/README.md

 This repository hosts demos for using [Iggy](https://www.askiggy.com/) to enrich locations in datasets.

 ## Contents
+- `iggy-enrich-demo`: Using Iggy to enrich and explore a dataset of vacation rental homes
 - `iggy-metaflow-demo`: Using Iggy + [Metaflow](https://metaflow.org/) to enrich and explore a dataset of residential home sales, plus iterations on modeling flow
 - `visualization`: Using Iggy + [kepler.gl](https://kepler.gl/) in a Jupyter notebook to visualize Iggy features